An art collection to rival the best

 We have two of our most famous paintings back on display this spring.
 The 'Adoration of the Magi' triptych is back in the picture gallery after being out on loan at an exhibition in Bosch's hometown in the Netherlands over the winter.
 We also had to send the 'John Corbet and the Warwickshire Foxhounds' Weaver painting off for restoration and repair last year, but it's now back in the dining room and looking better than ever.

 See the paintings as Lord Bearsted intended

-The paintings cover a considerable range of masterpieces from Hieronymus Bosch and Bruegel through El Greco and Guardi to Hogarth and Stubbs, as well as a number of English sporting pictures.
-It is a reflection of Walter Samuel's interests that almost all the pictures at Upton are concerned with human beings and their relationship with each other as well as to the world around them.
+The paintings cover a considerable range of masterpieces from Bruegel and Guardi to Hogarth and Stubbs, as well as a number of English sporting pictures.
+It is a reflection of Walter Samuel's interests that almost all the pictures at Upton are concerned with human beings and their relationship with each other, as well as with the world around them.

 The porcelain is eighteenth century soft-paste Sevres and Chelsea.
 Of special historic and artistic interest is the coffee can and saucer made to royal order for Catherine the Great of Russia and the rare complete 10 figure Chelsea set of Apollo and the Nine Muses.

 In the changed world after World War II, Walter Samuel, already in failing health, wanted to ensure that the collections and gardens he and his wife had created and loved be kept intact for others to enjoy for ever.
 He decided to give Upton House, the Gardens and the collections to the National Trust.

 His generosity and philanthropy live on today every time visitors come to Upton House and enjoy the artworks he was so passionate about.